Revised: 12/1/00; 10/30/12

 A-30-2 APPROVAL PROCESS FOR GENERAL STUDENT FEES

 Student fees may be initiated by any of the following three means: student elections (see ASCOCC Constitution for details); student referendum (see ASCOCC Constitution for details); or by College employees.
 Student fees approved via a student election or referendum shall be direct recommendations to the COCC Board of Directors.
-All other student fees (either new or changes to existing fees) shall first be reviewed for input by the COCC College Affairs Committee, as well as other campus committees, task forces, and departments as appropriate to each fee and as possible.
-Feedback from these groups shall be presented (or designee), along with a formal proposal, to the COCC Board of Directors.
+All other student fees (either new or changes to existing fees) may first be reviewed for input by the COCC College Affairs Committee, as well as other campus committees, task forces, and departments as appropriate to each fee, and as possible.
+Feedback from these groups shall be presented by the President (or designee), along with a formal proposal, to the COCC Board of Directors.

 The COCC Board of Directors has the sole responsibility for increasing or decreasing student fees, including the amount and maximum credit to which the fee shall apply if the Board determines that such modifications are in the best interest of students and COCC.